 *All prices are given in US dollars and converted to other currencies.

 Hoverboards are cool, but some states, countries and airlines still aren't so excited about them.
 It's illegal to ride one on public roads or walkways in New York State, Australia and the United Kingdom.
 Many schools (including UCLA), malls, airports and other public places are banning hoverboards as well.

 Before you pack one for a flight, know that most major airlines have banned hoverboards.
 American, Delta, United, Jet Blue, Southwest, Hawaiian and others have put out advisories stating they are no longer allowing them in checked or carry-on luggage.

-On the flipside, California lawmakers recently signed a bill that allows motorized wheeled devices, including hoverboards, anywhere a bicycle can go, including bike lanes on streets.
+On the flipside, California lawmakers signed a bill that went into effect as of January 1 of this year.
+It allows motorized wheeled devices, including hoverboards, anywhere a bicycle can go, including bike lanes on streets.

 Hoverboards may been a 2015 tech fad, but there are plenty of new versions with UL 2272 certification that came out in 2016.
 Though the days of hoverboards being recalled are far from over.
 Recently, the United States Consumer Product Safety Commission recalled the Orbit hoverboard.
 It did not have UL 2272 certification.